bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 published: true
 teaser: >
-    While proxy models aren't the most critical feature in the Django framework, but they do seem to get short shrift.
+    While proxy models aren't the most critical feature in the Django framework, they do seem to get short shrift.
 Here's a look into how to use this feature to create new and clean interfaces to data without making changes to your database.
 return_link: /simple-search-manager-methods/